etetoolkit/ete/doc/tutorial/tutorial_drawing_smartview.rst

 Interactive sessions
 ~~~~~~~~~~~~~~~~~~~~
-When running in interactive sessions such as IPython or Jupyter Notebooks, *keep_server*
+When running in interactive sessions such as IPython or Jupyter Notebooks,
-should be set as *False*
+leave *keep_server* as default *False*.

 ::